solo6760/ai201-project5-mixtape-starter/submission.md

 ## 3. AI Tool Usage Summary & Refinement

 Throughout this phase, AI tools were leveraged to accelerate understanding and refine our hypotheses without executing arbitrary code changes:
-1.  **Explaining Edge Cases**: Assisted in confirming python's `datetime.weekday()` behavior vs. `isoweekday()`.
+1. Assisted in confirming python's `datetime.weekday()` behavior vs. `isoweekday()`.
-2.  **Structural Comparisons**: Helped trace how similar interactions (e.g., playlist addition vs. rating) are structured in `services/notification_service.py` and flagged the structural omission.
+2. Helped trace how similar interactions (e.g., playlist addition vs. rating) are structured in `services/notification_service.py` and flagged the structural omission.
-3.  **SQLAlchemy Join Analysis**: Provided quick clarification on why duplicate results are fetched when query-joining table relationships in SQLite under ORMs.
+3. Provided quick clarification on why duplicate results are fetched when query-joining table relationships in SQLite under ORMs.